 Researchers are themselves central to the social research process because they create (or co-create) the research design and give meaning to situations and the data that they work with (Lapadat & Lindsay, 1999).
-This is of course particularly applicable to Participatory Action Research (Malcolm, Gopal, Author1Surname & Kyle 2009; Creswell, 2007) where the research is embedded in a relational ontology (Datta, Khyang, Khyang, Kheyang, Khang & Chapola, (2014) which fits well with the African ontological concept of Ubuntu.
-Ubuntu may be presented as ‘I am because we are’.
+The choice of beginning with the researcher links to an epistemological choice (Richardson, 2000).
+This is of course particularly applicable to Participatory Action Research (Malcolm, Gopal, Author1Surname & Kyle 2009; Creswell, 2007) where the research is embedded in a relational ontology (Datta, Khyang, Khyang, Kheyang, Khang & Chapola, (2014) which fits well with the African ontological concept of Ubuntu - often presented as ‘I am because we are’.
+In essence – this is a key motivation for including personal stories.

 Aligning research with worldview

-Different researchers may conceptualise and craft the research in different ways according to assumptions, skills, interests, power relations, cultural biases and cultural resources.
+Different researchers conceptualise and craft research in different ways according to (among others) interests, power relations, and cultural biases.
 From this perspective knowledge is not seen as an absolute truth but a making of meaning in a particular setting and set of relationships.
 Carter, Lapum, Lavallee and Martin, (2014:362) in writing about research storytelling argue that ‘… researchers need to begin with their own story as they seek to understand the stories of others.’
 While our projects are not about reflexive storytelling, the principle is applicable here as we recognise our own position before attempting to understand one another.
-Furthermore, what Jewkes argues for in autoethnography and emotion in doing prison research may be applied to Indigenous Knowledge research.
+Furthermore, what Jewkes argues for in autoethnography and emotion in doing prison research may be applied to IK research.
 We need to question the ‘privileging of a methodological orientation ….that downplays the researcher’s …cultural experience and biography.’
 (Jewkes, 2011:63).
 The researcher is appropriately part of the research process and in relationship with research participants.
 There exists a mutual influence of the researcher and research process and we concur with Patton (2002) that acknowledging this relationship enhances the credibility of our studies.
-The researcher’s self-awareness and self-disclosure contribute to the authenticity of the research.
-To Supress this would be a culpable omission.
+The researcher’s self-awareness and self-disclosure contribute to authenticity of the research.
+Supressing this would be a culpable omission.

-It is worth remembering too, (more in line with Freire) that In many indigenous cultures there is not the same emphasis on ‘knowledge’ as a noun, an object or abstracted product, – but Knowledge is rather expressed as a ‘way of being’ ‘a way of knowing’ ‘a way of living in nature’ (Aikenhead, 2002) and ‘a way of belonging’ (Author2Surname, 2014).
+In many indigenous cultures there is not the same emphasis on ‘knowledge’ as a noun, an object or abstracted product.
+Knowledge is rather expressed as a ‘way of being’ ‘a way of knowing’ ‘a way of living in nature’ (Aikenhead, 2002) and ‘a way of belonging’ (Author2Surname, 2014).
 The notion of knowledge as a commodity, a thing discrete and apart from ourselves, each other and our wisdom of living in the moment assumes a particular view of knowledge that does not exist in an indigenous worldview.
-From this perspective the researcher has a place in the research, and obscuring or overlooking this may distort our knowing.
+From this perspective the researcher has a place in the research, and obscuring or overlooking this distorts our knowing.
 The researcher interprets events and creates texts consciously or unconsciously stamping them with themselves.
-Especially in Indigenous Methodology The researcher is not removed from the research process, place, context, and co-researchers; the researcher is herself part of, as well as learning from, the research community.
-It is in keeping with a more holistic understanding that the researcher acknowledges her connection to particular conventions and epistemologies.
+The researcher is not removed from the research process, place, context, and co-researchers; the researcher is herself part of, as well as learning from the research community.

-In most science education research it is anticipated that ‘the researched’ provide data or reveal their world; as researchers we need to reveal ours, as well as the origins of who we are.
 DeMarrais (1998) presents a useful framework of Ways of Knowing in Qualitative Research which we have adapted and extended to illustrate the role of the researcher in indigenous knowledge research (Table 1):

 Table 1 Ways of knowing in IK research (adapted from DeMarrais (1998)